 Learn to use gradient-based optimization techniques and constraint equations to define and solve problems in shape, parameter, and topology optimization, as well as inverse modeling.
 The techniques shown are applicable for almost all types of models.

-Triple Ring Technologies Lawrence Smith works as a mechanical engineer at Triple Ring Technologies in Newark, CA. He has contributed to medical device development projects in all stages of the product life cycle, ranging from the proof-of-concept prototype design to work on high-volume commercial drug delivery systems.
-He has experience in applying statistical analysis to large empirical datasets as well as to virtual populations of systems generated with numerical models.
+Triple Ring Technologies Lawrence Smith contracts as a mechanical engineer at Triple Ring Technologies in Newark, CA. He has contributed to medical device development projects in all stages of the product life cycle, ranging from the proof-of-concept prototype design to work on high-volume commercial drug delivery systems.
 He has a special interest in tackling heat transfer, structural mechanics, and fluid dynamics problems using numerical modeling methods.
-Lawrence earned a BSME with a concentration in mechatronics from California Polytechnic State University.
+Lawrence holds a BS in mechanical engineering with a concentration in mechatronics from California Polytechnic State University, and is currently earning his MS in mechanical engineering from CU Boulder, with a focus on design.

 FUJIFILM Dimatix, Inc Dr. Corina Nistorica is the director of advanced MEMS research at FUJIFILM Dimatix, Inc. and her focus is MEMS ultrasound transducers and piezoelectric MEMS inkjet printheads.
 Previously, she has developed solutions for MEMS-based storage technology on ferroelectric media as part of the Probe Storage Project at Seagate Technology.
 She has also worked on thermal MEMS actuators and studied tribology and hard coatings for MEMS devices at Zyvex Corporation.
 She has worked on MEMS gyroscopes based on piezoelectric film and characterization of MEMS devices.